AntonSyzko/antonsyzkotaskmanagercharts/README.md

 <body>
 <b style="margin-left: 40%">TASK MANAGER</b>
 <hr />
-Task manager app for assigning a tasks of certain priority and status.Designed for  a small IT collective  ( 5 persons , can  be extended to any number of users ).<br/>
+Task manager app for assigning a tasks of certain priority and status.
+Designed for  a small IT collective  ( 5 persons , can  be extended to any number of users ).<br/>
 Tasks are passed by email ( creation  and due date, status, priority are mentioned in email ).<br/>
 All tasks are stored in database , further  modifications are reflected in database<br/>
 Tasks are represented  in  a form of table ( can be sorted by different columns ), deleted or marked as completed.
 Single task can be searched via search window.<br/>